ansilove/ansilove/README.md

 ## font (operand)

-We dumped many fonts as binary data right into AnsiLove/C, so the most popular typefaces for rendering ANSi / ASCII art are available right at your fingertips.
+We dumped many fonts as binary data right into AnsiLove/C, so the most popular typefaces for rendering ANSi / ASCII art are available at your fingertips.

 PC fonts can be (all case-sensitive):